-- Leaders magical qualities; an emotional bond between leader and led; dependence on a father figure by the masses; popular assumptions that a leader is powerful, omniscient, and virtuous; imputation of enormous supernatural power to leaders (or secular power, or both); and simply popular support for a leader that verges on love.
+- Leader’s magical qualities: an emotional bond between the leader and the led; dependence on a father figure by the masses; popular assumptions that a leader is powerful, omniscient, and virtuous; imputation of enormous supernatural power to leaders (or secular power, or both); and simply popular support for a leader that verges on love.

 - There were, in fact, numerous paradoxes in Lincolns leadership style.
 For instance, he tended to be strikingly flexible while at the same time a model of consistency.